Berzelia lanuginosa (L.) Brongn.

 Berzelia lanuginosa is one of twelve species in the genus Berzelia in the Bruniaceae, one of the few families that is endemic to the Cape floral kingdom and the Western Cape.

 Berzelia lanuginosa is an evergreen shrub that grows up to 2 m high.
 It has slender branches and a spreading or upright habit.
 The small, narrow leaves are closely arranged in whorls up the stem.
 The flowers are usually clustered in terminal heads on short branches.
 The flower colour is creamy white to yellow, and flowers from June to November.
-After flowering, it has attractive, creamy white seeds which stay on the shrub for at least one to two years.
+After flowering, it has attractive, green to reddish seedheads, which stay on the shrub for a year or two.

 Distribution and habitat

-The natural distribution of B.lanuginosa is from the northwestern to the southwestern parts of the Western Cape, between Clanwilliam and Bredasdorp.
+The natural distribution of Berzelia lanuginosa is from the northwestern to the southwestern parts of the Western Cape, between Clanwilliam and Bredasdorp.
 It occurs on sandy flats and slopes in permanently moist sites (seepages).
-Berzelia is a good indication of boggy areas.
+Berzelia lanuginosa is a good indication of boggy areas.

 Derivation of name and historical aspects

 Berzelia was named in honour of Count Jacob J. Berzelius (1779-1845), a renowned Swedish chemist who was the founder of chemical symbols and was also a professor of medicine.
-The species name, lanuginosa is derived from the Latin, meaning wool.
+The species name, lanuginosa is derived from the Latin, meaning wool, referring to the fluffy flowerheads.

-Berzelia lauginosa is insect-pollinated, bees, flies and walking insects are the main pollinators.
+Berzelia lanuginosa is insect-pollinated, bees, flies and walking insects are the main pollinators.
 This species grows within the fynbos biome and it has the same adaptations as fine-leaved fynbos plants.

 Berzelia lanuginosa has no known medicinal or cultural uses.
 It is, however, a beautiful and relatively hardy species, suitable for growing in pots and seepage areas.